datatrigger/datatrigger/content/post/first_post.md

 ---
-title: "First post"
+title: "First_post"
-summary: "Brief description of the content"
+summary: "custom summary for the first post"
 date: 2020-04-26T13:41:21+02:00
 draft: true
 ---

+bla bla

 # This is type 1 header